Roger Wicker: Elections

+Wicker defeated two opponents in the Republican primary with roughly 60% of the vote and Democratic nominee Ty Pinkins in the general election with 62.8% of the vote.

 Tenure

 On September 16, 2010, President Barack Obama announced his intent to nominate Wicker as representative of the United States to the Sixty-fifth Session of the General Assembly of the United Nations.

 In the Senate, Wicker is a member of the Senate Republicans' whip team and has repeatedly introduced a bill to overturn Roe v.
 Wade, the Supreme Court decision ruling abortion bans unconstitutional.
 Wicker called the Affordable Care Act the "great fight for the rest of this term, maybe our lifetimes" and later introduced a bill to enable state officials to challenge the law.
 In the interest of protecting gun owners, he amended a fiscal 2010 transportation spending bill to allow Amtrak passengers to carry firearms and ammunition in checked baggage.

 Wicker and Representative Gene Taylor pushed amendments allowing purchasers of federal flood insurance to add wind coverage to their policies, helpful to a hurricane-prone state.
 As a member of the Commission on Security and Cooperation in Europe (Helsinki Commission) monitoring human rights and other issues, in late 2012 Wicker worked with Senator Ben Cardin to enact a bill imposing penalties on Russians accused of violating human rights.
 The measure led Russian President Vladimir Putin to announce a subsequent ban on U.S. adoptions of Russian-born children.

 Wicker was one of three politicians targeted during the April 2013 ricin letters bioterrorism attack.
 On April 16, 2013, a letter addressed to Wicker tested positive for the poison ricin as part of a series of letters.
 The letter was detected by postal officials and law enforcement and prevented from reaching the Capitol.
 The letter was tested three times, with each test confirming the presence of ricin.

 In July 2013, Wicker proposed that the Senate meet to discuss a controversial change to filibuster rules.
 The Senate held the private meeting in the Old Senate chamber to discuss Senate Majority Leader Harry Reid's threat of the so-called "nuclear option", which would change the rules for Senate votes on Obama's executive branch nominees.
 Wicker said he hoped the chamber's bipartisan past could serve as an inspiration for the debate about the nuclear option: "I think there are concessions that can be made on both sides.
 And then I would just hope that, institutionally, we can get away from this mindset."